sassoftware/viya4-monitoring-kubernetes/monitoring/samples/namespace-monitoring/README.md

 The basic steps are:

-* Create the monitoring namespace and label others for cluster vs. Viya monitoring
+* Create the monitoring namespace and label other namespaces for cluster or SAS Viya monitoring
-* Deploy cluster monitoring and restrict to only cluster dashboards
+* Deploy cluster monitoring and restrict it to use only cluster dashboards
-* Deploy standard Viya monitoring to each Viya namespace
+* Deploy standard SAS Viya monitoring to each SAS Viya namespace
-* Create Prometheus custom resources (CRs) that are configured to only monitor their respective Viya namespaces
+* Create Prometheus custom resources (CRs) that are configured to monitor only their respective SAS Viya namespaces
-* Deploy Grafana to each Viya namespace for visualization
+* Deploy Grafana to each SAS Viya namespace to provide visualization

-* All resources above are configured for host-based ingress
+All resources in this sample are configured for host-based ingress.

-* In this example, all three Prometheus instances share the same alertmanager, mainly just to show how to centralize alerts.
-It is still very possible to deploy a separate AlertManager to go with each Prometheus by using AlertManager CRs.
+In this example, all three Prometheus instances share the same instance of AlertManager, mainly to demonstrate how to centralize alerts.
+You can use AlertManager CRs to deploy a separate AlertManager for each instance of Prometheus.

-This sample assumes two SAS Viya namespaces, but it should be fairly straightforward to customize the files to deploy to any number of namespaces.
+This sample assumes that you are deploying two SAS Viya namespaces, but it should be fairly straightforward to customize the files to deploy to any number of namespaces.